Welcome to version 4!! It's not just about AVHE anymore!

-This page was created to help users access AVHE medical applications from home.
+This page was created to help users access AVHE applications from home.
+Now, we welcome AVD to the fold.

-Each blue section header is labeled with Mac and PC so you know if the section applies to your platform.
+Each blue section header is labeled with Mac or PC so you know if the section applies to your platform.

 Please include a screenshot of your current error.
 (Mac Screenshot Instructions | PC Screenshot Instructions)